andrewbutterfield/ccs2csp/README.md

 ### Using

+The full CCS syntax supporting `set` and `agent` definitions is not supported right now.
+At the moment all that is supported is reading a single process definition.

+Once the program is built, go into tests directory.

+Running `ccs2csp` brings up a prompt for a filename-root.

+If you enter `mytest` (say), then the program will read a single CCS process from `mytest.proc`, and then generate a CSP file `mytest.csp` where the translated process is called `MYTEST`.

+There are a collection of proc-files already present.

+#### Old style usage

-4. For now, the easiest thing to do is to load up the examples module in the GHC interpreter (`ghci`) and experiment in there.
+4. Load up the examples module in the GHC interpreter (`ghci`) and experiment in there.
 It needs to be invoked as follows:
 ```
 stack ghci src/Examples.lhs
 ```